SV592/Sort-Authors-Github-/README.md

 OUTPUT
 -------------------------------------------------------------------------------------
 Text file titled "authors" will be created within the root directory of the repo with the top authors for the given period.
 With the total number of commits listed on the left as well as their names and email addresses.
+The total authors will also be printed to the terminal but this can be ignored since the text file will have it properly organized.

 EXAMPLE:
     312	Zuul <zuul@review.opendev.org>